Heading

 For the infrequent cases where you need the actual overridden word, AutoCorrect in Microsoft Word allows you to tap the Undo shortcut to reverse the text expansion.

-Unfortunately, this may be a little more frustrating if you use other text expansion apps since they may not undo the expansion like AutoCorrect does (i.e., the application will allow you to undo the full expansion, but you will have to work around actually typing the abbreviation without the expansion occurring).
+Unfortunately, this may be a little more frustrating if you use other third-party text expansion apps since they may not undo the expansion as cleanly as AutoCorrect does.
+The other apps may require multiple undo actions to restore the original text.
+You'll need to work around the abbreviation without triggering the automatic expansion which is a little annoying.

 General Tips

-I’m not trying to convince you to memorize and use all my text expansions.
-Start with your own, and as you get used to using them, add repeating patterns to your list.
+I’m not trying to convince everyone to memorize and use all my text expansions.
+Start with your own.
+Then add repeating patterns to your list as get used to using them.
+I’m just suggesting some patterns in case you’d like some structure for your own abbreviations.

 Don’t be exhaustive